deciduously/rollenspielsache-meta/README.md

 ## Deployment

 Currently `rollenspielsache-svc` is deployed at `rollenspielsache.deciduously.com`, using NGINX as a reverse proxy to `localhost:9292`, where the Docker container is mounted.
 I have the main page on `localhost:8080`.
 Only 443/SSL connections are accepted, see `nginx/sites-available` for configuration blocks.
 The host is a DigitalOcean droplet running Ubuntu 20.04, with `docker`, `ufw`, `nginx`.

+I have `rollenspielsache-www` hosted at [https://rollenspielsache-www.now.sh/](https://rollenspielsache-www.now.sh/) via Zeit Now.
+I will probably eventually have `rollenspielsache-svc` serve it directly at `rollenspielsache.deciduously.com`.
+This will entail including the production bundle in the service and serving from `/`.
+NOt a huge priority, for now, it will redirect.